navidonel/flutter_crypto_app/README.md

 ## Installation and Setup

 1. Make sure Flutter and its SDK are installed on your system.
+2. create a flutter project
-2. Clone or download the repository.
+3. Clone or download the repository.
+4. Copy the downloaded files in the main path of the app and replace the previous one
-3. Open the project folder in your code editor.
+5. Open the project folder in your code editor.
-4. Run `pub get` to install the required packages.
+6. Run `pub get` to install the required packages.

 ## Usage